Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 What Causes the Pelvic Pain?

-• Pregnancy-related conditions: Ectopic pregnancy, miscarriage, or labor.
+• Pregnancy-related conditions: ectopic pregnancy, miscarriage, labour

 What Are the Symptoms Related to Pelvic Pain?

-• Painful, aching, crampy, or sharp/stabbing.
+• Type of pain: dull, aching, crampy, or sharp/stabbing

-Some of the related symptoms of the pelvic pain may include:
+Additional related symptoms may include:

 • Abnormal vaginal discharge or bleeding